miguel-guerrero/dstate/README.md

   declared externally by the user.
 The statement may still be required to provide an initial value.

-The init_value is used to define the reset value in flops generated under flop declaration block
+The init_value, if provided, is used to define the reset value in flops generated under flop declaration block.

 **SmForever/SmEnd** define the functionality of the block.
 This block of code is the body of a loop that would repeat forever.
 This code can be written in _sequential / behavioral style_, dstate will unwrap the sequential (non-synthesizable) code into a FSM RTL that implements the same functionality but is now _synthesizable_.

-The tool can also generate a wrapper for the behavioral code given to allow behavioral simulation.
+The tool can also generate a wrapper for the behavioral code given (see --behav option) to allow behavioral simulation.
 Both representations (behavioral with wrapper and FSM) are equivalent in functionality and can replace each other in a higher level simulation.
-The FSM representation is the only one synthesizable by conventional tools, whereas the behavioral one is more readable and amenable to initial testing / debugging.
+The FSM representation is the only one synthesizable by conventional tools, whereas the behavioral one is more readable and amenable to initial test and debug.

 # AN EXAMPLE